phylovi/bito/README.md

 ### Formatting

-Code gets formatted using [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
+C++ gets formatted using [clang-format](https://clang.llvm.org/docs/ClangFormat.html), and Python gets formatted using [Black](https://black.readthedocs.io/en/stable/).
-See the Makefile for the invocation.
+See the Makefile for the invocations.

 ### Tests